ivangeorgiew/ropework/README.md

 In programming most errors could have been caught by developers, but they were lazy or negligent.
-This is me trying (pun intended) to semi-automate the process of catching errors so your app DOESN'T crash when it doesn't need to and that it DOES when it should.
+This is me trying (pun intended) to semi-automate the process of catching errors so your app only crashes when it really should.
 All done with useful and friendly logging.
+Oh, also extremely powerful caching is included.

-Be a good developer, tie your pants...
+Be a good developer, tie your pants!

 ## Usage
 To start using this package you need to first install locally: